Process and methods

 A flexible approach to the search for evidence should be adopted, guided by the subject of the question and type of evidence sought.
 When the guideline is an update, the approach can also be informed by searches for the existing guideline and subsequent surveillance review.
 Searching includes:

-selecting appropriate sources according to the eligibility/inclusion criteria of the review question, as specified in the review protocol
+selecting appropriate sources according to the eligibility or inclusion criteria of the review question, as specified in the review protocol

-using supplementary search techniques, such as citation searching, as appropriate
+using additional search techniques, such as citation searching, as appropriate

 continuous review of how best to find evidence and where.

 A flexible approach will allow evidence to be identified both systematically and in the most efficient manner.
 For example, for a review question on the effectiveness of a pharmacological intervention it may be possible to search a relatively small number of sources (see the section on sources) and to develop a systematic search strategy using the PICO framework (see the section on developing search strategies).
 For questions about complex interventions, the evidence may be more widely scattered across sources and less consistently described.
-In these cases it may be necessary to search a wider range of sources consider other question frameworks and search approaches, including the use of supplementary searching techniques.
+In these cases it may be necessary to search a wider range of sources and consider other question frameworks and search approaches, including the use of additional searching techniques.

 The chapter on searching for and selecting studies in the Cochrane Handbook for Systematic Reviews of Interventions and the Campbell Collaboration's searching for studies methods guide offer good overviews of literature searching (Lefebvre et al. 2021; Kugley et al. 2017).
 The SuRe Info resource also provides research-based advice on information retrieval for systematic reviews and is updated twice a year.